 It is to positive revelations on these solemn subjects that I direct the conscience of my readers.
-To these solemn truths contained in the word of God, referring to a judgment which hangs suspended over the head of the professing Church, over that Christendom which is the result of the corruption of the truth and ordinances of God&#8212;in a word, of the corruption of the Church.
+To these solemn truths contained in the word of God, referring to a judgment which hangs suspended over the head of the professing Church, over that Christendom which is the result of the corruption of the truth and ordinances of God -- in a word, of the corruption of the Church.

-But now as for progress made on certain points: they say, &#8220;The apostasy of the Church as an accomplished fact has been abandoned.&#8221; I repeat what I have often said, *that those who teach that the apostasy is an accomplished fact are those who oppose my views.* I beg the reader to pay attention to this, because, in remembering it, he will see what is the force of many captious objections.
+But now as for progress made on certain points: they say, "The apostasy of the Church as an accomplished fact has been abandoned."
+I repeat what I have often said, *that those who teach that the apostasy is an accomplished fact are those who oppose my views*.
+I beg the reader to pay attention to this, because, in remembering it, he will see what is the force of many captious objections.
 They apply @2 Thessalonians 2 to the passage (as also the 1260 days, years according to them).
 Now it is there that the apostasy is spoken of, which they believe thus to be an accomplished fact.
 One has only to ask M. Gaussen, or (if one wishes it) to examine his books, and no uncertainty will remain on this point.
-Or we may take the History of the Church by M. Guers, and the headings of the pages will point out to you &#8220;The apostasy commenced,&#8221; &#8220;The apostasy in progress,&#8221; &#8220;The apostasy accomplished.&#8221; I do not know if they have been obliged to abandon it or not.
+Or we may take the History of the Church by M. Guers, and the headings of the pages will point out to you "The apostasy commenced," "The apostasy in progress," "The apostasy accomplished."
+I do not know if they have been obliged to abandon it or not.
 As for myself,

 {296}